Tsakunelson/Data_Warehouse_Redshift-/README.md

 sql_queries.py: This is where all sql quesries are written (similar to a helper function containing the required sql statements)

-dwh.cfg: As the name states, dwh.cfg = data warehouse house configurations; this it contains are the necessary configurations required to connect to your created data Redshift dataware house.
+dwh.cfg: As the name states, dwh.cfg = data warehouse house configurations; contains the necessary configurations required to connect to the created Redshift dataware house.
 Bellow are the parameters topopulate the dwh.cfg file for a succesfull connection:

 ```
 [CLUSTER]